-Welcome to your Distributed Systems reading list!
-Here you will find the resources to support you throughout your module.
+Welcome to your Distributed Systems reading list.
+Here you will find resources selected by your course team to support you throughout this module.

 Call Number: 004.36 COU + eBook

 Publication Date: 2012

 Distributed Systems: Principles and Paradigms by Tanenbaum, A. S.For courses on Distributed Systems, Distributed Operating Systems, and Advanced Operating Systems focusing on distributed systems, found in departments of Computer Science, Computer Engineering and Electrical Engineering.
 Very few textbooks today explore distributed systems in a manner appropriate for university students.
 In this unique text, esteemed authors Tanenbaum and van Steen provide full coverage of the field in a systematic way that can be readily used for teaching.
 No other text examines the underlying principles - and their applications to a wide variety of practical distributed systems - with this level of depth and clarity.